gonzoknows/gonzoknows.github.io/_posts/2023-01-10-Student-Links.md

 - There are tools that already do this, but they’ve stagnated, become infested with ads, and charge you for features that should be free (especially for students).

-- If you’re a student, academic, or teacher, and you’re tired of the poor bibliography and citation tools out there, then you’re gonna love MyBib.
-MyBib’s autociter is the best and most accurate one out there, so you can create accurate citations automatically for books, journals, websites, and videos just by searching for a title or identifier (like a URL or ISBN).
+- If you’re a student, academic, or teacher, and you’re tired of the poor bibliography and citation tools out there, then you’re going to love MyBib.
+MyBib’s auto citations are the best and most accurate one out there, so you can create accurate citations automatically for books, journals, websites, and videos just by searching for a title or identifier (like a URL or ISBN).

 - You can also download your formatted bibliography in multiple different formats, or export it to be added in several other managers like Zotero or Mendeley.